calebsander/structure-bytes/README.md

 	- `Optional<Type>` (either `null` or an instance of `Type`)
 	- `Pointer<Type>` (allows multiple long instances of `Type` with the same bytes to be stored only once)

+## Documentation
+The `doc` folder is hosted at https://calebsander.github.io/structure-bytes/doc/.

 ## Examples
 ### Type creation
 ````javascript